 - The Center acts as an advisory body to several individuals and committees within the United States government regarding Burmese engagement.

-- The Center is opening discussions with the Burmese government.
+- The Center advises the Ethnic Armed Organizations in their peace negotiations with the Burmese government.

 Advising the Burmese democracy movement